R0Wi-DEV/workflow_ocr/README.md

 </p>

 ### PDF
-For processing PDF files the external commandline tool [`OCRmyPDF`](https://github.com/jbarlow83/OCRmyPDF) is used.
-The tool is invoked with the [`--skip-text`](https://ocrmypdf.readthedocs.io/en/latest/advanced.html#when-ocr-is-skipped) parameter so that it will skip pages which already contain text.
-Therefore it is possible to process PDF files containing both "born digital" and scanned content.
+For processing PDF files, the external command line tool [`OCRmyPDF`](https://github.com/jbarlow83/OCRmyPDF) is used.
+The tool is invoked with the [`--redo-ocr`](https://ocrmypdf.readthedocs.io/en/latest/advanced.html#when-ocr-is-skipped) parameter so that it will perform a detailed text analysis.
+The detailed analysis masks out visible text and sends the image of each page to the OCR processor.
+After processing, additional text is inserted as OCR, whereas existing text in a mixed file document (images embedded into text pages) is not disrupted.

 ## Development
 ### Dev setup